hasura/graphql-engine/manual/filestore/metadata.rst

 Storing file metadata
 ======================

 It is a common use-case to store extra information or metadata along with a file.
-For this you should create a custom table in the ``data`` microservice and use that to store the file metadata.
+For this, you should create a custom table in the ``data`` microservice and use that to store the file metadata.

 **To store file metadata:**